uta-carpentries/SCW_fall2020_lessons/Lesson2_IntroToR.md

 <mark>**Challenge 2:**</mark> Learn how to read the output of nested functions and pipelines
 ```
 TASK: Break the following expression into multiple single function calls.
+(Optional) Provide the expression as a pipeline.
 You will need to assign the output of each function to a variable that
 will serve as an input(argument) for the next function.
 What is the value of each variable?
 What does each function do?